-Known for its pretty white stucco walls and ornate blue doors and balconies, this bohemian village is a breath of fresh air after busy Tunis and serves as a getaway for the city’ artists, families and elite.
-It has a clifftop setting overlooking the Bay of Tunis, with a steep road leading down to a beach and marina.
+The village is a breath of fresh air after busy Tunis and serves as a weekend getaway for the city’ artists, bohemian youth, families and elite, as well as being a key stop on the Tunisia itineraries of tours and cruises.
+It overlooks the luminescent Bay of Tunis, with a steep road leading down to a pleasant beach and marina.

 Artists have long been attracted by the light and the colours here.
 The streets are blindingly bright in the midday sun, but the surroundings here are surprisingly lush, with pops of pink bougainvillaea and geraniums accenting the blue and white colour scheme.
 Stroll around the streets and you’ll spot the occasional rebellious red and yellow door.